JoaquinMateosBarroso/Causal-Inference/Discard&Intensify/Description.md

-We will first perform a score-based pruning on columns, to reduce the number of edges to explore later with a constraint-based algorithm.
+We will first perform a score-based pruning on columns, to reduce the number of edges.

+Later a constraint-based algorithm will be used to extract the rest of connections.